 During these troubling times, your business will have to brace itself and adapt to unnatural scenarios.
 As a business owner, you may want to continue your operations even under compromised or limited access to resources and your personnel.
 Issues of security, travel bans, and rationing may arise and will certainly pose complications for you and your customers.

 There is usually little time to adjust or to come up with creative solutions so that your business can still operate effectively.
-But by preparing ahead of any disaster, you and your staff can react appropriately to any dire situation through an organised process.
+But by preparing ahead of any disaster, you and your staff can react appropriately to any dire situation through an organized process.

 Therefore, it is necessary to delve into and create a crisis management plan.